Enjoying our puzzle hints?

 Actually belongs to: PEPPERS

-Blue can refer to a color, but also a type of pepper, leading to confusion
+Blue can refer to a color, but in this context, it's a type of pepper

 Sonic